psteinb/hpc-in-a-day/_episodes/03-02-mpi-for-pi.md

 ~~~
 {: .bash}

-The log file that is filled by the `bsub` command, contains the following lines after finishing the job:
+The log file that is filled by the command above, contains the following lines after finishing the job:

 ~~~
 n01